 Either we know their names or call them typical parrots, but we see them in most domestic cages.
 They are little colorful birds with orange or black rings underneath their eyes.

 The cockatiel is talkative, cuddly, and outgoing.
 A cockatiel can live 10-15 years in the wild and if they are properly domesticated and socialized, they can live up to 30 years.

 Galah cockatoo is attractive because of their pink outlook.
-They are famous as rose-breasted cockatoo or pink and grey cockatoo.
+They are famous as rose-breasted cockatoos or pink and grey cockatoos.
 You can find them abundantly in the wilds in Australia or in domestication.
 The lifespan of a Galah cockatoo is 20 – 40 years.
 However, if you properly raise them and give complete attention to them, the numbers can rise from 40 to 80.

 Umbrella cockatoos are impressive and attractive birds.
 The lifespan of the Umbrella cockatoo is about 40-50 years in the zoo or wild.
 And in domestication, the life expectancy of the Umbrella cockatoo is about 60 – 70 years.
 As they are demanding and seek lots of attention, they need experienced hands to handle them.

 Black-palm cockatoo, like other birds of the same species, seeks more attention and requires extra care.
 They look strong and attractive because they are block colored and have pink cheeks.
 The lifespan of a black-palm cockatoo is about 80 years in proper domestication with lots of care.
 They can become aggressive easily, so for aggression to not become their habit, they require experienced hands.

 As we have discussed above, cockatoos can live happily, young and longer if they are given extra care, attention, and a proper diet.
 The average lifespan of the cockatoo is about 80 years or more if they have lived in a suitable environment.